Degrees to Milliradians Converter

-Enter your degree value in the form below to get the value calculated in milliradians.
+Enter the angle in degrees below to get the value converted to milliradians.

 How to Convert Degrees to Milliradians

-Degrees can also be expressed using minutes and seconds as an alternative to using the decimal form.
-Minutes and seconds are expressed using the prime (′) and double-prime (″) characters, although a single-quote (') and double-quote (") are often used for convenience.
+Degrees can also be expressed using arcminutes and arcseconds as an alternative to using the decimal form.
+Arcminutes and arcseconds are expressed using the prime (′) and double-prime (″) characters, respectively, although a single-quote and double-quote are often used for convenience.

 Protractors are commonly used to measure angles in degrees.
 They are semi-circle or full-circle devices with degree markings allowing a user to measure an angle in degrees.
 Learn more about how to use a protractor or download a printable protractor.

 A milliradian is equal to 1/1,000 of a radian.
-One degree is equal to 0.0573 mrad and there are 6,283 mrad in a full revolution/circle.
+One milliradian is equal to 0.0573 degrees and there are 6,283 milliradians in a full revolution/circle.
 The milliradian is also a commonly used unit in mathematics.

 The milliradian is a multiple of the radian, which is the SI derived unit for angle.
 In the metric system, "milli" is the prefix for thousandths, or 10-3.
 A milliradian is sometimes also referred to as a mil.
 Milliradians can be abbreviated as mrad; for example, 1 milliradian can be written as 1 mrad.